High-level programming language

 A high-level programming language is a programming language with strong abstraction from the details of the computer.
 In contrast to low-level programming languages, it may use natural language elements, be easier to use, or may automate (or even hide entirely) significant areas of computing systems (e.g. memory management), making the process of developing a program simpler and more understandable than when using a lower-level language.
 The amount of abstraction provided defines how "high-level" a programming language is.

 High-level refers to a level of abstraction from the hardware details of a processor inherent in machine and assembly code.
 Rather than dealing with registers, memory addresses, and call stacks, high-level languages deal with variables, arrays, objects, arithmetic and Boolean expressions, functions, loops, threads, locks, and other computer science abstractions, intended to facilitate correctness and maintainability.
 Unlike low-level assembly languages, high-level languages have few, if any, language elements that translate directly to a machine's native opcodes.
 Other features, such as string handling, object-oriented programming features, and file input/output, may also be provided.
 A high-level language allows for source code that is detached and separated from the machine details.
 That is, unlike low-level languages like assembly and machine code, high-level language code may result in data movements without the programmer's knowledge.
 Some control of what instructions to execute is handed to the compiler.

+Niklaus Wirth, who designed Pascal, wrote in 2008 that high-level language was “a poorly understood buzzword” and contrasted C with high-level programming languages.
+High-level programming languages were also referred to by the later buzzword third generation programming languages (3GLs) from around 1966.